-- HM Treasury, Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, Department for Work and Pensions, Department for Exiting the European Union, Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark MP, The Rt Hon Philip Hammond MP, The Rt Hon Sajid Javid MP, The Rt Hon Andrea Leadsom MP, The Rt Hon David Gauke MP, The Rt Hon David Davis MP, and The Rt Hon Damian Green MP
+- HM Treasury, Department for Communities and Local Government, Department for Environment, Food & Rural Affairs, Department for Work and Pensions, Department for Exiting the European Union Department for Business, Energy & Industrial Strategy, The Rt Hon Greg Clark, The Rt Hon Philip Hammond, The Rt Hon Sajid Javid, The Rt Hon Andrea Leadsom, The Rt Hon David Gauke, The Rt Hon David Davis, and The Rt Hon Damian Green

 - 13 August 2016

 British businesses and universities will have certainty over future funding and should continue to bid for competitive EU funds while the UK remains a member of the EU.

 Thousands of British organisations will receive guarantees over EU funding in a new move by Chancellor Philip Hammond today (13 August 2016).

 Key projects supporting economic development across the UK will be given the green light, ending uncertainty over their future following the UK’s decision to leave the European Union.